 West End Service Station

 Americans have always had a heart for adventure and exploration.
-The advent of the automobile kicked that up a notch, and by 1926 had fueled the development of a national system of roadways to build cross-country connections.
+The advent of the automobile kicked that up a notch, and by 1926 had fueled the development of a national system of cross-country roadways.
 The most endearing and iconic byway to emerge from this?
 Route 66, which debuted in 1926 and ran for more than 2,440 miles from Chicago to the West Coast shores just outside of Los Angeles.
-For decades, it cut a path through Edwardsville, bringing travelers from near and far.
-They were eager to explore, and they needed gas, tires and auto maintenance to do that.
-Luckily for them, the West End Service Station was here to meet their needs.
-It changed hands (and names) over the years, but it adhered to a simple goal -- to be the "home of friendly service."
+For decades, it cut a path through Edwardsville.
+Travelers from near and far were eager to explore, and they needed gas, tires and maintenance to do that.
+Luckily for them, the West End Service Station could meet their needs.
+It changed hands (and names) over the years, but adhered to one goal -- to be the "home of friendly service."

 West End Service Station with gas pumps-0623